-- At EFG International level, the overall level of market and credit exposures are tightly monitored by means of specific risk parameters and indicators approved by EFG International's Board of Directors and/or its delegated Risk Committee in line with the group's overall committed level of risk appetite and, at EFG Bank European Financial Group SA level, by the Board of Directors, the Credit Committee and/or the Executive Committee. - These exposures and corresponding limits are proactively reviewed through Financial Risk Committee and/or EFG International's Board delegated Risk Committee, respectively the Bank's Board of Directors in respect of EFG Bank European Financial Group SA, in order to ensure full consideration is given to both market and liquidity conditions, the overall risk framework and to avoid any possible concentration risk in light of changing market environments.
+- At EFG International level, the overall level of market and credit exposures are tightly monitored by means of specific risk parameters and indicators approved by EFG International's Board of Directors and/or its delegated Risk Committee in line with the group's overall committed level of risk appetite and avoidance of any concentration risk.
+At EFG Bank European Financial Group SA level, concentration risk is monitored by the Board of Directors, the Credit Committee and/or the Executive Committee.

+- These exposures and corresponding limits are proactively reviewed at EFG International and EFG Bank European Financial Group SA in order to ensure that full consideration is given to both market and liquidity conditions, the overall risk management framework and the avoidance of any possible concentration risk in light of changing market environments.